samakpan-sp/python-p3-attributes-and-properties/README.md

 string between 1 and 25 characters."
 2. Define a `job` property for your `Person` class.
 Your `__init__` method should receive a default argument for `job`.
-    - If the job is invalid, the setter method should `print()` "Job must be in list of approved jobs."
+    - If the job is invalid, the setter method should `print()` "Job mu1st be in list of approved jobs."
 The job must be in the following list of jobs:

 ```py